calebhadley1/data-science-resources/programming_toolkit_for_data_science/3_numpy.md

     - https://numpy.org/doc/stable/reference/generated/numpy.frompyfunc.html
 - Saving Numpy outputs
     - https://numpy.org/doc/stable/reference/routines.io.html
+- Copies vs Views
+    - Do not continaully build up arrays with append/insert/delete like you would in Python since this will re-create a new copy of the array each time.
+- Linear Algebra
+    - Dot product, solve, invert, etc.

 ## Resources:
 - [Python Data Science Handbook Chapter 2: Introduction to NumPy](https://jakevdp.github.io/PythonDataScienceHandbook/02.00-introduction-to-numpy.html)